 What if I’m Just Overwhelmed and Buried in Clutter?

 That’s a great question.
 This is true for a lot of homes.
 According to research, the average American home contains 300,000 individual items – yikes!
 That is a lot for anyone to deal with and I honestly think that some people have that organized gene and some of us (note that I’m counting myself here) just don’t.
 And especially if you work full-time or have young kids, the clutter can just build up until there isn’t an uncluttered corner of your home.

 I get it – I’ve been there.
+After growing up in a messy home, so I understand the impact on your kids.
 When we moved from our house in California 30 years ago, we filled up a 21 foot moving truck, a 10 foot trailer, and a pick-up truck.
 And they were JAM PACKED!
 For one small family, that was broke all the time – probably because of buying all that STUFF.
 That was a turning point for me and every year, I got rid of more and more clutter and was happier and happier with less stuff to worry about.